dweiner13/iwords/index.md

 venerable old Interpres app, in providing a powerful and easy Latin dictionary built on macOS technologies.

 This project is still in alpha stage.
-Click below to download the latest alpha.
+Click below to download the latest alpha (requires macOS 10.13 High Sierra or later).

 ### [📦 Latest Alpha Release (v0.4.7)](https://github.com/dweiner13/iwords/releases/download/v0.4.7/iWords.zip)

+Or [view the Git repo](https://github.com/dweiner13/iwords) to see the source code.

 <a href="https://user-images.githubusercontent.com/2500910/114791452-95bdf500-9d54-11eb-9737-732701851621.png">
   <img width="540"